danger/danger.systems/static/source/guides/troubleshooting.html.md

 To check all your warnings, errors, markdowns and messages - `cd` into the `messaging` plugin, then run `status_report` to see what has happened.

-If you're interested in more things, I strongly recommend digging into [their docs][pry].
+If you're interested in understand pry more, I strongly recommend digging into [their docs][pry].

 ### Circle CI doesnt run my build consistently